napulitano/sr-open-api-demo/README.md

 - start : start date for your search, must be in format yyyy-MM-dd
 - end. : end date for your search, must be in format yyyy-MM-dd

+# How to run locally?

+* checkout the repo from git or download as zip
+* via you favorite terminal go inside the directory where you checkout or unzipped the repo
+* run: mvn clean install
+* start with:  mvn spring-boot:run